Vikram9099/hello-world/README.md

 Simple Maven Project

-this is azure devops demo
+this is azure devops demo practice